-There’s a reason it’s such an important milestone when your toddler says her first words, but that doesn’t mean words are the only way her language skills are growing.
+There’s a reason it’s such an important milestone when your toddler says their first words, but that doesn’t mean words are the only way their language skills are growing.
 Toddlers get better at communicating in words, but they also get much better at expressing themselves using their bodies as they grow from one-year-olds into more-year-olds.
 More than that, encouraging toddlers’ nonverbal communication and communication through body language is an important part of encouraging their verbal skills as well.

 Body language supporting verbal skills

 When toddlers start to get good at making their feelings known by gesturing, pointing, and asking with their eyes, it can feel like a step back from verbal communication, but in reality, a developing understanding of body language is an important counterpoint for the development of verbal language.
 It might seem like responding to nonverbal communication isn’t a great way to encourage Baby to use their words, but recognizing and encouraging their efforts to communicate through body language, signs, and pointing, as well as through words, encourages them to keep trying new things, and boosts their confidence in their ability to make themself understood.
 If you understand what they are asking for when they point to their stuffed kitty, saying “You want the kitty?” and handing the toy to them and is actually a great way to encourage them to take more risks with their language in the future, like trying new words, new phrases, and maybe even some attempts at sentences.

 Body language is the first kind of language Baby ever learned, but it starts out one-sided – when they were younger, they started out by instinctively physically reacting to what they felt and wanted.
 The communication began when you, your partner, or another caregiver, noticed and interpreted what they were reacting to and responded, giving your then-infant their first understanding of the fact that they can have an effect on their environment, and the way they react with their body can have an effect on the world around them.